The historic downtown of Charleston SC

 Tour one of Charleston’s famous plantations

-There are numerous plantations in the area that can be easily done as Charleston day trips.
-Some of the most popular ones are the Boone Hall, Middleton Place, Magnolia Plantation, and Drayton Hall.
-There is also one that you can visit for free – Charles Pinckney’s Snee Farm.
+Some of the most popular ones are Boone Hall, Middleton Place, Magnolia Plantation, and Drayton Hall.
+You can also visit Charles Pinckney’s Snee Farm for free.

 Most of these plantations used slave labor to grow crops like indigo, rice, and cotton.
-Even though slavery has been abolished now, these estates are great places to learn about this phase of American history.
+Even though slavery has been abolished now, these estates are important places to learn about this phase of American history.

 Looking for guided tours?
 Here are a couple of highly-rated ones.